 “Bless those who persecute you; bless and do not curse them.”
 (Romans 12:14)

 If someone runs over your foot with a shopping cart to be the first in line, what would you naturally want to do?
 Yell at him/her?
-Run back over his/her foot?
+Retaliate by running over his/her foot?
 But, according to the Bible, how should you react?

 “You have heard that it was said, ‘An eye for an eye and a tooth for a tooth.’
 But I say to you, Do not resist the one who is evil.
 But if anyone slaps you on the right cheek, turn to him the other also.”
 (Matthew 5:38-39)